 In addition, we continue to learn from others and engaging with the wider industry.
-We have sought membership of the Modern Slavery Information Network to share intelligence, ensuring a more holistic view on areas of concern and potential risks of exploitation.
+We are completing audits with Fast Forward, part of Stronger Together and agreeing joint initiatives with a number of our customers for 2024 and beyond.

 We ensured that we made a positive legacy from our victim, in spite of the obvious emotional and traumatic events associated with the case.
 We have ensured that internally, our colleague who provided a trusted forum for the victim to make their disclosure has been praised and celebrated for her actions and caring nature.